 Toronto Maple Leafs Betting Lines Today

 Be sure to keep track of who the Toronto Maple Leafs face next.
-Even against a powerhouse team, the unexperienced, yet feisty Leafs tend to keep games close.
+Even against a powerhouse team, the young, talented Leafs will still prove a handful.

-Wager wisely if the Leafs are on a West Coast trip or on back-to-back nights, but bet on Babcock’s team to upset some of the big NHL clubs along the way.
+Wager wisely if the Leafs are on a West Coast trip or on back-to-back nights, but bet on coach Mike Babcock’s team to upset some of the big NHL clubs along the way.